 The History of White People

-I bought this when a lot of other white people suddenly got interested in Black literature and history, in the wake of George Floyd's murder.
-The New Jim Crow was the other main book I purchased that summer, and I was able to finish it much quicker.
+I bought this when a lot of other white people suddenly got interested in Black literature and history, in the wake of George Floyd's murder. new-jim-crow was the other main book I purchased that summer, and I was able to finish it much quicker.

 I really encourage anyone who is racialized as white read this book.
 There is a good audiobook if long nonfiction isn't your vibe.